Anti-abortion group blasts Trump over federal ban comments

 “President Trump’s assertion that the Supreme Court returned the issue of abortion solely to the states is a completely inaccurate reading of the Dobbs decision and is a morally indefensible position for a self-proclaimed pro-life presidential candidate to hold,” she said.

 All of the candidates running in the Republican presidential primary or moving toward a bid have supported state bans on abortion.
-Most have been much more cautious about staking a position on a nationwide ban.
+Most have been much more cautious about staking a position on a nationwide ban, though entrepreneur Vivek Ramaswamy’s campaign has said he believes it’s an issue for the states, not the federal government.

-One notable exception has been Sen. Tim Scott of South Carolina, who launched a presidential exploratory committee last week.
-He has said he would support a federal law to prohibit abortions after 20 weeks of pregnancy.
+Sen. Tim Scott of South Carolina, who launched a presidential exploratory committee last week, has said he would support a federal law to prohibit abortions after 20 weeks of pregnancy.

 Florida Gov. Ron DeSantis last week signed a state abortion ban that, if upheld by the courts, would ban the procedure after six weeks of pregnancy, or before many women know they are pregnant.
 It will take effect only if the state Supreme Court, which is controlled by conservatives, upholds Florida’s current 15-week ban that is part of an ongoing legal challenge.
 The Florida ban would be one of the toughest in the U.S. But DeSantis has not made clear his position on whether such restrictions should be imposed across the country.